 Your loved one may also be eligible to participate in the Medicare Advantage Value-Based Insurance Design (VBID) Model.
 This program provides additional benefits, lower cost sharing, and more flexible plans to subscribers with chronic diseases (such as dementia) from Medicare Advantage providers.[05]

-To confirm Medicare coverage, go to medicare.gov, contact 1-800-MEDICARE (1-800-633-4227), or travel to the nearest Social Security Administration office.
+To confirm Medicare coverage, visit the Medicare website, contact 1-800-MEDICARE (1-800-633-4227), or travel to the nearest Social Security Administration office.
+The following Medicare saving and assistance programs are also available for Virginia Beach residents:

-One of Virginia’s four Medicare Savings Programs might help you pay for Medicare premiums and copayments.
-The Program for All-Inclusive Care of the Elderly (PACE) can help with health care needs for those who qualify.
-The Virginia Insurance Counseling & Assistance Program (VICAP) in Virginia Beach provides free private counseling and help to Medicare recipients.
+• The Virginia Insurance Counseling and Assistance Program (VICAP) provides free private counseling and help to Medicare recipients.
 Contact your local Area Agency on Aging to find a VICAP counselor in your region.
-You can also contact your local ombudsman with questions about Medicare and long-term care.

 Virginia Beach resident Medicare resources